GoogleCloudPlatform/cloud-code-custom-samples-example/README.md

 A simple sample written in Go.
 You can see an entry for this sample in the `.cctemplate` file.

+### file-sync-example

+An example application demonstrating skaffold's [file sync](https://skaffold.dev/docs/pipeline-stages/filesync/), which is used by Cloud Code under the hood.
+Changes to a file are copied to the container without needing to rebuild or restart the corresponding pod.
+The original version of this sample is located in the [skaffold examples repo](https://github.com/GoogleContainerTools/skaffold/examples/hot-reload).

 ### kubernetes-custom-sample/nodejs

 A Node.js sample with a frontend and backend service.
 This sample uses MongoDB as a database and runs on Kubernetes.
 You can see an entry for this sample in the `.cctemplate` file.

+### bank-of-anthos

+A copy of the [Bank of Anthos](https://github.com/GoogleCloudPlatform/bank-of-anthos) application, an HTTP-based web app that simulates a bank's payment processing network.
+This app demonstrates using Google Cloud Platform products to modernize enterprise applications.
+It's configured to run with any Kubernetes cluster in Cloud Code.

+### bank-of-anthos/src/frontend

+The frontend service for Bank of Anthos is included in the `.cctemplate` file as a separate sample.
+This is an example of how to use a subfolder in a repo as a separate Custom Sample.

 ---